 Contributions to my retirement plan at work started 15 years ago and I have been married for 10 years.
 Is my retirement plan marital or non-marital?

 Both.
 Overly simplified, the law favors a fraction approach to dividing a pension plan.
 This pension plan would be 5/15 non-marital and 10/15 marital, or 2/3 marital.
 A pension plan is marital whether it is vested or not.
+Yet this is an oversimplification.
+It depends whether your retirement plan is a defined contribution plan, a defined benefit plan, or a hybrid plan.

 But the pension plan was paid for entirely by my employer.
 I didn’t put any money into it.
 Does it still belong to the marriage?